SRI-CSL/stegotorus/userguide/index.md

 1. Clear cache of your browser and quit
 1. Start packet capture: `$> sudo tcpdump -s 0 -i eth0 -w <file.pcap> tcp port http`
-1. Start browser and perform web browsing for a while
+1. Start browser and perform web browsing for a while; if you want to employ the PDF scheme, make sure to click on some PDF files
 1. Close browser and then `CTRL-C` packet capture

 Finally, run the binary built above on the now generated PCAP file: